 Recently, I had a kitchen mishap.
-I was cooking chicken pepper soup for my Renaissance Man and I had a lot on my mind.
+I was cooking Chicken pepper soup for my Renaissance Man and I had a lot on my mind.
 All I can remember is, me about to pour ground spices into the pot of boiling stock and me trying to catch the said pot of boiling stock from falling off the cooker…very smart!!!
 Anyway, both forearms were scalded.

-I immediately made to dunk my arms into a bowl of cold water in the sink, only to realise that I had dropped my sharp chef’s knife into this same bowl of water earlier.
+I immediately rushed to dunk my arms into a bowl of cold water in the sink, only to realise that I had dropped my sharp chef’s knife into this same bowl of water earlier.
 Thank God I had the presence of mind to remove the knife before putting my hands.
 I rinsed with dish soap and cold water from the tap, slathered them in petroleum jelly and held them in front of the fan while wallowing in self-pity.
 Did I cry?
 Maybe, maybe not…

 The pain was excruciating, to say the least.
 This got me thinking, how safe are we in the kitchen?
 There are a lot of kitchen hazards we take for granted.
 Cooking is fun and the kitchen which gives us so much pleasure is also a dangerous place, therefore safety is very important.